Wzlim83/Card-Spending-Analysis/README.md

 # 💼 Card Spending Analysis (Portfolio Project)

 This project analyzes and visualizes card transactions from **2018 to 2020** to uncover meaningful insights into consumer spending behavior.
-It showcases my ability to work with **anonymized financial data**, apply **data cleaning**, perform **exploratory analysis**, and build **interactive dashboards** for business decision-making.
+It showcases my ability to work with **anonymised financial data**, apply **data cleaning**, perform **exploratory analysis**, and build **interactive dashboards** for business decision-making.

 > ✅ *This project is part of my portfolio to demonstrate skills in data analytics, transaction analysis, and visualization.*